island-lang/island-lang.github.io/README.md

 The `for..in` (or `foreach` in some languages) functionality is supported as well (and will accept any iterator - explained later in this article).
 It can appear multiple times (first iterator to finish ends the loop):
 ```
-func indexOf(list: int[], target: int): int
+func indexOf(values: int[], target: int): int
-	for let num in list, let i in 0..
+	for let num in values, let i in 0..
 		case:
 			num == target: return i
 			otherwise:     continue